comicomi/git/README.md

 1. About the project
 ====================

-The objective of this project was to develop Facebook application that could predict weather the profile picture of a user will be noticed by his friends or not.
+The objective of this project was to build a prediction model that is able to predict weather the currently updated profile picture of currently logged in Facebook user will be noticed by his friends or not.
+The project workflow consisted of the following phases:
+  1. Collecting the data relevant for the project using Facebook Graph API;
+  3. Preprocessing the collected data and creation of the training dataset;
+  4. Choosing classifiers for building the prediction model and analysing the change of their performance with the change of the model parameters;
+  5. Selecting the classifier with the best performance (determined by the value of F-measure and accuracy for the given classifier and model parameters);
+  6. Application of the selected classifier to the given instance containing prediction relevant user data about the currently logged in user.
+Two Facebook applications were made during the realisation of this project:
+  * Facebook application for collecting the data needed for creation  of the training dataset (in phase 1.)
+  * Facebook application that provides currently logged in user to check weather his currently updated profile picture will be noticed by his friends (in phase 6.)

 2. Dataset
 ==========